 Figure 6 showing an interpretation of the existing legal text requiring the current to either be in the green box or on the red line

 The reason this creates compliance issues is: as drafted, very few plants (if any) actually do this and it has presumably drifted in as a drafting oversight relating to PPM requirements.
 This issue has previously been identified in the workgroup GC0111 on Fast Fault Current injection and in the GC0137 VSM workgroup and has been fixed for new PPMs, however currently all synchronous Generator and older PPM will technically be non-compliant with this FRT requirement as drafted.
-This issue was dealt with in GC0111 by adding a new Figure ECC.6.3.16(a), however this is more onerous than is required for GB Users so the graph shown in figure 7 is proposed with text changes as follows: -
+This issue was dealt with in GC0111 by adding a new Figure ECC.6.3.16(a), however this is more onerous than is required for GB Users so in CC.6.3.15.1(a)(ii) and ECC. the proposed changes shall firstly remove the requirement to inject reactive current when the voltage is greater than the limits in CC6.1.4 by removing the word “outside” and replacing it by “below” and secondly additional text shall be added to exempt synchronous generators as follows: -

-(iv) During the period of the fault as detailed in CC.6.3.15.1 (a) (i) for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall inject a reactive current above the heavy black line shown in Figure CC.6.3.15(b) without exceeding the transient rating limit of the Generating Unit, OTSDUW Plant and Apparatus or Power Park Module and / or any constituent Power Park Unit or reactive compensation equipment.
+During the period of the fault as detailed in CC.6.3.15.1 (a) (i) for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside below the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall inject a reactive current above the heavy black line shown in Figure CC.6.3.15(b) without exceeding the transient rating limit of the Generating Unit, OTSDUW Plant and Apparatus or Power Park Module and / or any constituent Power Park Unit or reactive compensation equipment.
+It should be noted that, for Synchronous Generating Units, the magnitude of the maximum reactive current to be provided is dependent on the voltage at the Grid Entry Point

-Figure 7 showing the proposed reactive current injection requirements, requiring the current to always remain above the black line
+Note Does any thing need do for Power Park Modules?

 Active Power Requirements